noplacenoaddress/RNMnetwork/Part 2 - The Catalan German crew/1 - the Catalan crew.md

 With those three exploit he could have build an enormous Mirai fork botnet.

 But owning home routers it's only to build a ddosnet?
 No. Absolutely not.
-It's to deeply know all about the family the live in the house. **MitM attacks over HTTPS** [[25]](http://www.cs.ru.nl/E.Poll/sws2/2015/slides/sws2_7_mitm.pdf) session it's a reality from 2009.
+It's to deeply know all about the family that live in the house. **MitM attacks over HTTPS** [[25]](http://www.cs.ru.nl/E.Poll/sws2/2015/slides/sws2_7_mitm.pdf) session it's a reality from 2009.
 And those people are creating a pseudo dictatorship with this.
 First of all a digital one, but this phase is almost done, and next a real one.
 Populism and piloted demonstration are changing our Europe that is passing a very difficult phase.

 *Please help*